Andy Ibáñez Player Props: Tigers vs. Blue Jays

 - The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays have the ninth-ranked team ERA among all league pitching staffs (3.90).
+- The Blue Jays have a 3.88 team ERA that ranks ninth among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (116 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 24th in baseball in home runs allowed (116 total, 1.3 per game).

-- Manoah makes his first start of the season for the Blue Jays.

-- The 25-year-old righty makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.